davea42/libdwarf-regressiontests/README.md

 $HOME.  dwarfdump (itself) and the regression tests script DWARFTEST.sh change such path strings to use $HOME by replacing (for example) /home/davea with $HOME  .
 This works fine on MacOS and Linux variants.
 It does not suffice on Windows Msys2

+In Msys2, there is now code in $HOME/dwarf/code/src/bin/dwarfdump/dd_sanitized.c to do a better job of showing $HOME

-### Windows Msys2 issues
+## Windows Msys2 path issues

+If your setup does not exactly) match the maintainers tests can fail.
+Large numbers of them.
+See just below for the places you might have to change names to get them to pass.

-We run all tests in Windows as user 'admin'.
+We run all tests in Windows Msys2 as user 'admin'.

 Sometimes test actions get data from the system (around 30 percent of the 20000 tests) and that shows C: based name, not /home/admin..